 - affidavits of witnesses; and

 - the location of the area of damage.

-- identification of areas susceptible and non-susceptible to damage;
+- Identification of areas susceptible and not susceptible to damage.

 - a protected habitat;

 - a sensitive ecosystem; or